User Guide

 Filtering the map by list

-Use the filter bar near the bottom of the map to show only certain markers:
+Use the filter bar near the bottom of the map to switch between:

 - All — show every location.